Who was that?!? Unheralded ballers who mattered in Week 2

 We all know the NFL stars who generate SportsCenter highlights on a regular basis.
-However, every week we see some performances from men we may not know who makes us say, "Who was that?"
+However, every week some performances make us say, "Who was that?"

-It could be the undrafted rookie receiver who catches a long touchdown, the backup QB who piles up the stats or a journeyman linebacker who makes a big play to seal a win.
+It could be the undrafted rookie receiver who catches a long touchdown, the backup QB who piles up stats or a journeyman linebacker who seals a win with a big play.

 This is for them.
-Take a look at Week 2’s unheralded ballers, starting with a second-year Jaguars receiver making an Odell Beckham-style grab and Shaquem Griffin's older brother showing there's promise for life after the Legion of Boom:
+Take a look at Week 2’s unheralded ballers, starting with a second-year Jaguars receiver making an Odell Beckham-style grab and Shaquem Griffin's older brother showing there's life after the Legion of Boom:

 Cole makes one-handed circus catch, follows it with TD